0BananaBig0/from_gcc_to_cpp/docs/SomeProgrammingTechniques.md

 ## Breakpoints

-1. Normal breakpoints: A normal breakpoint is a point in the code where the execution will pause when the debugger reaches it.
-This allows you to inspect the current state of the program, including variable values, the call stack, and other context.
+1. Normal breakpoints:
+   - A normal breakpoint is a point in the code where the execution will pause when the debugger reaches it.
+   - This allows you to inspect the current state of the program, including variable values, the call stack, and other context.
-2. **Conditional** breakpoints: A conditional breakpoint is similar to a normal breakpoint but includes a condition that must be met for the breakpoint to trigger.
-This allows you to pause execution only when certain criteria are satisfied.
+2. **Conditional** breakpoints:
+   - A conditional breakpoint is similar to a normal breakpoint but includes a condition that must be met for the breakpoint to trigger.
+   - This allows you to pause execution only when certain criteria are satisfied.
-3. **Action** breakpoints: An action breakpoint (sometimes called a "tracepoint" or "logging breakpoint") allows you to **specify actions that occur when the breakpoint is hit**, **without necessarily pausing the execution of the program**.
-This can include **logging messages** or **modifying variables**.
+3. **Action** breakpoints:
+   - An action breakpoint (sometimes called a "tracepoint" or "logging breakpoint") allows you to **specify actions that occur when the breakpoint is hit**, **without necessarily pausing the execution of the program**.
+   - This can include **logging messages** or **modifying variables**.

 ## Precompiled Headers (PCH)

 1. Precompiled headers (PCH) are a feature designed to accelerate the compilation process, particularly in **large projects**.
-By **precompiling frequently used header files**, PCHs eliminate the need to recompile these files every time a source file is processed.
-While precompiled headers can significantly reduce compilation times, they require careful setup and management to be effective.
+2. By **precompiling frequently used header files**, PCHs eliminate the need to recompile these files every time a source file is processed.
+3. While precompiled headers can significantly reduce compilation times, they require careful setup and management to be effective.
-   - It's vitally used for code that isn't yours, for example, STL library and OpenCL library.
+4. It's vitally used for code that isn't yours, for example, STL library and OpenCL library.
-   - However, it may make your code harder to read.
+5. However, it may make your code harder to read.

 ## How to Measure How Many Memory Allocations Ocur or Track Memory Allocations

-1. Overload the new operator to print some information.
+1. Overload the new operator to print some information:
    ```CPP
    void* operator new( size_t size ) {
       // Do something